Arne Zetterström

-Arne Zetterström (1917 – 7 August 1945) is best known for his research with the breathing mixture hydrox for the Swedish Navy.
+Arne Zetterström (5 June 1917 – 7 August 1945) is best known for his research with the breathing mixture hydrox for the Swedish Navy.

 Zetterström first described the use of hydrogen as a breathing gas in 1943.
-From 1943 to 1944, a total of six ocean dives were made utilising this mixture with the deepest to 160 metres (96% hydrogen and 4% oxygen).
+From 1943 to 1944, a total of six ocean dives were made utilizing this mixture with the deepest to 160 metres (96% hydrogen and 4% oxygen).

 On 7 August 1945 Zetterström experienced technical problems diving from HSwMS Belos.
 His support divers misread his signals and this was followed by a rapid ascent that resulted in fatal decompression sickness and hypoxia.